stryker-mutator/stryker-mutator.github.io/CONTRIBUTING.md

 npm install
 npm start
 ```

+We use some newer Git versions to clone docs from other repo's, the minimum required Git version you need is [2.25](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/).

 The website should be opened in your browser of choice.
 Changes you make to the source files are automatically picked up and updated in your browser.